hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

   (Optional)
   Whether Cloud Deploy should update the traffic stanza in a Cloud Run Service on the user's behalf to facilitate traffic splitting.
 This is required to be true for CanaryDeployments, but optional for CustomCanaryDeployments.

+* `canary_revision_tags` -
+  (Optional)
+  Optional.
+A list of tags that are added to the canary revision while the canary phase is in progress.

+* `prior_revision_tags` -
+  (Optional)
+  Optional.
+A list of tags that are added to the prior revision while the canary phase is in progress.

+* `stable_revision_tags` -
+  (Optional)
+  Optional.
+A list of tags that are added to the final stable revision when the stable phase is applied.

 The `kubernetes` block supports:

 * `gateway_service_mesh` -